 Tips and Strategy

 Don’t be fooled by the definition of bingo that categorizes it as a game of chance!
-Bingo can, in fact, be played in a way that will allow you to beat the odds and improve your chances of getting everyone’s attention when you proudly yell out “BINGO!” (due to the age group of the demographics, using your outdoor voice couldn’t hurt, right?).
+Like all game of chance, bingo can, in fact, be played in a way that will allow you to maximize your odds within the constraints of the rules and improve your chances of getting everyone’s attention when you proudly yell out “BINGO!” (due to the age group of the demographics, using your outdoor voice couldn’t hurt, right?).
 Here are some of the principles that you can introduce into your everyday bingo strategy and bend the odds (at least to a certain degree):

 - Master the rules and bingo nicknames – this will give you a certain confidence and efficiency that those who still struggle with rules or lingo are yet to acquire.
 It will also prevent any potentially embarrassing mistakes.